-At Christ Community Church, we strongly believe that “…all Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; that the man of God may be adequate, equipped for every good work” (2 Timothy 3:16, 17).
+At Christ Community Church, we strongly believe that “…all Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness; that the man of God may be adequate, equipped for every good work” (2 Tim.
+3:16-17).
 No matter which ABF you choose to attend, you will find that the study and understanding of God’s Word is the primary activity.

 Relationships are an important part of every person’s life.
 Our diverse ABFs provide a unique opportunity for you to build strong, caring relationships with people in the church who are similar in age and lifestyle, people who will support you through life’s challenges.

-Our ABFs meet throughout the week in a number of surrounding communities near your home or on the church campus, so you should easily find a group where you feel comfortable.
+Our ABFs meet on Sunday at the church, so you should easily find a group where you feel comfortable.

 The Adult Bible Fellowships (ABF) of Christ Community Church function as congregational units within the church body.
 As ABF leaders equip and encourage people to use their spiritual gifts, the ministry and objectives of the church are met (Acts 11:19-26; 12:5-12; 13:1; 14:21-23; Eph.
 4:11-16).

 The purpose of an ABF is to glorify God by providing an environment that will “…present every man complete in Christ” (1 Cor.
 10:32-33; Col. 1:28).

 The specific objectives of an ABF, as it seeks to minister to individuals, are:

 A. To edify and enrich each person in their understanding and application of God’s Word to their daily lives (Acts 2:42; Eph.
 4:11-16; 2 Tim.
 3:16-17; Heb.
 10:24-25).